 The NuvaRing is the only brand of vaginal ring available in Australian pharmacies.
 The vaginal ring is not subsidised by the Pharmaceutical Benefits Scheme, so it can be more expensive than other forms of contraception.
 Additionally, the ring has interactions with some types of medications, including herbal and non-prescription medications.
 The NuvaRing is not recommended for people over 35 who smoke and people living with conditions such as deep venous thrombosis, diabetes, lupus, heart disease, liver disease, and certain types of migraines.
 This is an incomplete list, and it is recommended that you talk to your doctor about your suitability for the vaginal ring before using this type of contraception.
 The vaginal ring does not protect you from STIs or BBVs.

 NuvaRing has a number of common and uncommon side effects, including:

-- changes to bleeding pattern (e.g. periods can become more painful, heavier, longer, more irregular, or stop altogether)
+- Changes to bleeding patterns (e.g. periods can become more painful, heavier, longer, more irregular, or stop altogether).

 Rarer side effects include:

-- blood clots in veins or arteries.
-The risk of developing a blood clot is similar to the risk of developing it as a result of using other forms of combined hormone contraceptives like the contraceptive pill.
+- Blood clots in veins or arteries.
+The risk of developing a blood clot is similar to the risk of developing it as a result of using other forms of combined hormonal contraceptives like the contraceptive pill.

 Not everyone who uses NuvaRing will experience side effects.
 If you are experiencing side effects, consult your health care provider.
 Click here for more information on the NuvaRing.
 Alternatively, you can ask your health care provider or pharmacist for a Consumer Medicine Information leaflet.